Imperial Hotel, Tokyo: Architecture

 The Frank Lloyd Wright version was designed in the Mayan Revival style of architecture.
 It incorporated a tall, pyramid-like structure, and also loosely copied Mayan motifs in its decorations.
 The main building materials were poured concrete, concrete block, and carved oya stone.
-The visual effect of the hotel was stunning and dramatic, though not entirely unique; it bears similarities to the Cafe Australia in Melbourne, Australia (1916), designed by Prairie School architects Marion Mahony and Walter Burley Griffin.
+The visual effect of the hotel was stunning and dramatic, though not entirely unique; it bears similarities to the Cafe Australia in Melbourne (1916), designed by Prairie School architects and former Wright associates Marion Mahony and Walter Burley Griffin.

+Other architectural similarities are found in the Park Inn Hotel of Mason City, Iowa.
+The latter which was designed by Wright in 1909, is considered to be a smaller prototype for the second Imperial Hotel.
+It continues to operate as the only Wright designed hotel remaining fully intact.

 The architecture heavily influenced the style of the Kōshien Hotel, which was constructed by Wright's apprentice Arata Endo.